elendee/EmuHelpers/README.md

 #### `Model.publish( private_fields )`
 - return all fields marked as public info
 - optionally return more private fields where server logic determines it's appropriate

+## Utilities
+Utilities are standalone modules with their css bundled directly into them so they are one-line includes in any module based app.
+Examples are found commented at the top of each utility.

+#### hal
+A popup message
+#### spinner
+A waiting spinner, easily targeted to elements or the whole page
+#### fetch_wrap
+A small wrapper around js `fetch` that assumes you are either GETting a route of POSTing JSON
+#### charts
+SVG pie charts that animate when scrolled to.

 ## Apps using Emu tools / patterns: